 - Instructors can do anything within a course, including adding and modifying the activities and resources, and grading students.
 Users with the Instructor role are listed in course summaries.
-Cannot assign the Instructor role.
-Instructors can assign the following roles: Course Assistant, Content Assistant, Grading Assistant, Student, Participant
+Instructors cannot assign the Instructor role, but can assign the following roles: Course Assistant, Content Assistant, Grading Assistant, Student, Participant

 - Course Assistants can do almost everything an Instructor can do within a course, including changing the activities and grading students.
 Course Assistants cannot assign roles with editing capabilities.
 The Course Assistant role can also be assigned at the category level by Category Managers.
 Course Assistants can assign the following roles: Student, Participant

 - The Content Assistant role can do a subset of what the Course Assistant role can do within a course.
-Content Assistants can add and modify resources and activities, add/edit questions and quizzes, add/edit questionnaires, and edit course settings.
-Can add/modify/delete blocks.
-Cannot grade quizzes or assignments, or access the gradebook.
+Content Assistants can add and modify resources and activities, add/edit questions and quizzes, add/edit questionnaires, edit course settings, and add/modify/delete blocks.
+Course Assistants cannot grade quizzes or assignments or access the gradebook.
 Content Assistants can assign the following roles: Student, Participant

 - The Grading Assistant role can do a subset of what the Course Assistant role can do.
-Grading Assistants can grade students (quizzes, assignments).
-Can access the gradebook.
-Cannot add or modify resources or activities.
-Cannot assign roles.
+Grading Assistants can grade students (quizzes, assignments) and can access the gradebook.
+Grading assistants cannot add or modify resources or activities, and cannot assign roles.

-- This role replicates the Instructor role.
-The only difference is that those with this role are not listed in course overviews.
-The role can be assigned by Category Managers and Managers.
+- This role (formerly known as SOM Course Staff) replicates the Instructor role, but users with this role are not listed in course overviews.
 Instructor (unlisted) can do anything within a course, including adding, modifying and deleting resources and activities, and grading students.
-Cannot assign the Instructor (unlisted) role.
-[Note: This role was formerly known as SOM Course Staff.]
-Can assign these roles: Course Assistant, Content Assistant, Grading Assistant, Student, Participant
+Instructors (unlisted) can assign these roles: Course Assistant, Content Assistant, Grading Assistant, Student, Participant